 Great literature since 1950.
 Supporting poets, fiction writers, nonfiction writers, comic artists, and translators.

 An international student-run journal published by the Ringling College of Art and Design, Shift features fiction, creative nonfiction, poetry, book reviews, graphic texts, or other text-based work in English or in translation by new, emerging, and established writers of all identities.
 We especially love literary oddities—language-based creations that push boundaries, challenge expectations, and defy easy categorization.

 Shooter Literary Magazine is a biannual, themed print journal showcasing short fiction, nonfiction, and poetry.
-Publishes engaging and entertaining work that appeals to both head and heart.
-Offers annual fiction and poetry competitions, editing services, and an online writers' group.
+Publishes engaging literary work that appeals to both head and heart.
+Offers annual fiction and poetry competitions, a monthly flash fiction/nonfiction contest, and editing services.
 Writers and cover artists are paid for their work.

 The Shore publishes poems exploring the worlds of things and ideas, recognizing the liminality, the shifting of everything, our ability to name a thing whole.